 St. Joseph’s Academy Seeking A New President

 St. Joseph’s Academy is seeking a new President to lead our proud school into the future and build on our 180-year history of excellence in Catholic education.
 Our current President, Dr. Regina Mooney, plans to retire.
-We are beginning the application submission process for all qualified internal and external candidates.
-We will be accepting applications through December 15, 2020 at email@example.com per the instructions below.
+The application phase is now closed.

 St. Joseph’s Academy is a private, Catholic high school for girls in St. Louis, Missouri, sponsored by the Sisters of St. Joseph of Carondelet.
 Founded in 1840, our mission is to provide quality Catholic education for young women in an environment that challenges them to grow in faith, knowledge, and respect for self and others.
 Our community expects these young women to make a profound impact in the world.